-How to scan and sign a document using your iPhone or iPad
+How to scan a document or photo using your iPhone, iPad or iPod touch

 - Tap on Scan Documents

-- Place the document you want to scan in view of the camera
+- Place the photo or document you want to scan in view of the camera

 - You can select Auto in the top right corner.
-When this is selected, the camera will automatically frame and scan your document.
+When this is selected, the camera will automatically frame and scan your photo or document

 - If you are in manual mode, line the document up (a yellow box appears around it) and press the shutter button.